-GIMMICKS What can you do to attract people onto your stand in advance of the show?
+What can you do to attract people onto your stand in advance of the show?
 Can you run a teaser campaign or announce a new launch?
 Do you have a demonstration worth watching?
 Will you have a speaker revealing some research?
 Can you offer an incentive for them to come and redeem a voucher on your stand?
+All these things can work if thought through properly.
 Your imagination should be the only limit.